 5.2 Tier 2 Capital instruments issued by fully consolidated subsidiaries in the Level 2 group held by third parties (Level 2 only)

 This is as defined in paragraph 31(b) of APS 111.
-Report difference of the amounts calculated in accordance with paragraphs 7 and 6 of Attachment C, APS 111.
+Report difference of the amounts calculated in accordance with paragraphs 6 and 7 of Attachment C to APS 111.

 5.3 General reserve for credit losses (GRCL)